Looking for more info?

 The property could be suited to either families or couples.

-Amandari lies in the village of Kedewatan, 15 minutes’ drive from Ubud • Hidden on a hillside overlooking rice terraces and the wilderness of the Ayung Valley
+Amandari lies in the village of Kedewatan, fifteen minutes away from Ubud by car and hidden on a hillside overlooking rice terraces and the wilderness of the Ayung Valley.

 Connect with an agent to plan your next trip.